Gapless topological phases and symmetry-enriched quantum criticality: A conceptual overview

 We thus propose that distinct symmetry-enriched CFTs can be distinguished by how symmetry fluxes of $g \in G$ are charged under the other symmetries in $G$.
 For the models in Eq.~\eqref{eq:example}, the discrete invariant is the sign picked up when conjugating the symmetry flux of $P$ by $T$.
-The beauty of this invariant is that it works equally well for gapped phases.
-In that case, asking for the slowest possible decay is asking for long-range order.
-In other words, the aforementioned symmetry flux now coincides with the string order parameter for gapped symmetry-protected topological (SPT) phases \cite{Pollmann12b,Else13}.
-The connection between the gapless and gapped case can be made even more direct: the Ising universality class can be perturbed\footnote{By adding $\varepsilon(x) \sim - \mu(x) \mu(x+a) + \sigma(x) \sigma(x+a)$ to the Hamiltonian.} into a symmetric gapped phase by condensing the symmetry flux $\mu(x)$, i.e., the gapped phase will have long-range order $\lim_{|x-y| \to \infty} \langle \mu(x) \mu(y) \rangle \neq 0$.
-Hence, we see that the usual Ising critical chain $H$ can be perturbed into the trivial phase with string order parameter $\cdots X_{n-2} X_{n-1} X_n$, whereas $H''$ will flow to a non-trivial SPT phase with string order parameter $\cdots X_{n-2} X_{n-1} Y_n Z_{n+1}$ (the so-called cluster phase \cite{Suzuki71,Raussendorf01,Keating04,Son11,Verresen17}).
-In the gapped symmetry-preserving case, one can argue that the symmetry flux is \emph{always} unique in one spatial dimension; this follows from the principle of symmetry fractionalization \cite{Fidkowski11class,Turner11class}.
+A nice feature of this definition of symmetry flux is that in the gapped case it reduces to the usual string order parameter.
+Indeed, in that case, asking for the slowest possible decay is asking for long-range order.
+Moreover, in the gapped symmetry-preserving case, one can argue that the symmetry flux is \emph{always} unique in one spatial dimension; this follows from the principle of symmetry fractionalization \cite{Fidkowski11class,Turner11class}.
 Indeed, the symmetry properties of its endpoint operator $\mathcal O_n$ encode the projective representation (or, equivalently, the second group cohomology class) labeling the gapped phase.
+In the gapless case, the uniqueness or degeneracy of the symmetry flux depends on the particular CFT, as we discuss in detail in Section~\ref{sec:symflux}.